dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 It occurs when people consider a particular value for an unknown quantity before estimating that quantity.
 In many situayions, people make estimates by starting from an initial value that is adjusted to yield the final answer.
 Different starting points yield different estimates, which are biased toward the initial values.
 This phenomenon is called anchoring.

+In an experiment Kahneman and Tversky had their subjects spin a wheel of fortune.
+The subjects first looked at the number on the wheel, which they knew was random, then they were asked to estimate the number of African countries in United Nations.
+Those who had a low number on the wheel estimated a low number of African nations; those with a high number produced a higher estimate.

 ### Affect Heuristic